Looking for the short answer? The best ServiceTitan alternative depends on your revenue and operational complexity:

 The most common mistake is trying to rebuild the Commodity Layer.
 Never build a general ledger or a chat tool.
 Connect to existing best-in-class tools for those functions.

-When NOT to Build Custom FSM Platform
+When NOT to Build a Custom FSM Platform

 Building your own Operational Layer is a powerful strategy, but it is not for everyone.